Home » Technology » What is HDMI CEC

 How to Enable on your TV

-You need to take two basic steps to operate a single remote-compatible device.
-The first is to activate HDMI CEC on your TV.
-Look in General Settings, under “Connections”, “Synchronization” or “HDMI Settings”.
+The first step is to activate the HDMI CEC on your TV.
+Look in General Settings under “Connections”, “Synchronization”, or “HDMI Settings”.

 Resolving Connection Problems